-Philip is the Managing Partner of Harry Elias Partnership LLP, and heads the Firm's Civil and Commercial Litigation Practice Group and Regulatory Compliance and Commercial Fraud Practice Group.
+Philip is the Managing Partner of Harry Elias Partnership and heads the Litigation Practice Group in Singapore.

-Philip’s working history started with the Commercial Affairs Department, the leading specialist enforcement agency for white collar crimes.
-His last designation was Assistant Director and the first Head of the Anti-Money Laundering unit.
-Given his enforcement experience, he is a natural choice to head the Firm’s Regulatory Compliance and Commercial Fraud Practice Group.
+Philip’s career started with the Commercial Affairs Department, the specialist enforcement agency which prosecutes white collar crimes.
+Philip was the first head of the agency’s Anti-Money Laundering unit.

-Since joining the Firm, Philip also successfully defended several defendants charged for white collar offences.
-He has been highly recommended as a star name and leader in the legal circle by independent publications such as The Asia Pacific Legal 500, Who’s Who Legal, Asian Business Legal, The Straits Times, The Guide to Asia-Pacific’s Leading Law Firms, TODAY Paper, The Business Times and Channel News Asia.
-In the 2016 edition of Asia Pacific Legal 500, he is described as “experienced in civil and commercial disputes, as well as those with a quasi-criminal element, such as regulatory compliance and malpractice matters”.
+Philip has been highly recommended as a star name and leading lawyer by independent publications such as The Asia Pacific Legal 500, Who’s Who Legal, Asian Business Legal, The Straits Times, The Guide to Asia-Pacific’s Leading Law Firms, TODAY Paper, The Business Times and Channel News Asia.

-Philip is a regular speaker at business forums and seminars on the subject of securities fraud, corruption, enforcement actions of government agencies, issues relating to directors’ duties and other white collar crimes.
+Philip speaks regularly at business forums and seminars on securities laws, corruption, enforcement actions of government agencies, issues relating to directors’ duties, white collar crimes and legal issues in medical practice.